 Finally, The Health Village Development Zone proposes new health, science and teaching facilities, while an Innovation District will provide “incubation and enterprise space” for businesses.

-There is no doubt that Salford will present an exciting investment opportunity as a world class place to live, learn and visit with a university at its hart.
+There is no doubt that Salford will present an exciting investment opportunity as a world class place to live, learn and visit with a university at its heart.

-You can also request a demo from one of our team members and see the magic through their shared screens.
+You can also request a demo from one of our team members to see how Arthur can help you via a shared screen.

 Follow our social media platforms to keep an eye out for Arthur’s blogs and all the announcements with the latest property news!